IMPERIAL CRISIS -- View the video:

 The British government proved him right.
 For the first time also the King became involved, viewing the actions of the Bostonians as rebellious.
 With George III's hearty approval, Parliament punished Boston with a series of "Coercive Acts" that the colonists promptly renamed the "Intolerable Acts."
 Among other things, they closed the port of Boston until the tea was paid for, throwing hundreds of people out of work.
 The Acts also altered the Massachusetts charter, suspending the assembly (known as the General Court) and preventing town meetings from gathering.
 Then Britain put Massachusetts under military rule, appointing General Thomas Gage as royal governor and sending troops to enforce his authority.
 From there on, the crisis got worse without respite.

+(THE FOLLOWING IS VERY IMPORTANT FOR UNDERSTANDING HOW THE COLONISTS CAME TO VIEW THINGS AFTER THE COERCIVE ACTS AND THE QUEBEC ACT.)
 Many colonists saw the Coercive Acts as proof of a plot to enslave the colonies.
 In truth, the taxes and duties, laws and regulations of the last decade were part of a deliberate design -- a commonsensical plan to centralize the administration of the British empire.
 But those efforts by the king's ministers and Parliament to run the colonies more efficiently and profitably were viewed by more and more Americans as a sinister conspiracy against their liberties.

 For colonials, the study of history confirmed that interpretation, especially their reading of the histories written by those known as the English Opposition, men such as Trenchard and Gordon who authored Cato's Letters.
 The Opposition's favorite historical subject was the downfall of republics, whether those of ancient Greece and Rome or more recent republican governments in Venice and Denmark.
 The lesson of their histories was always the same: power overwhelmed liberty.
 Those who had the power would always seek more and ambitious politicians would always pursue the same strategies to replace representative government and popular freedom with tyranny.
 In all places and at all times in the past, the Opposition warned, the conspiracy against liberty unfolded in predictable stages that they called the "DARK SCENARIO."